asyncwebio/bigbluebutton-streaming/readme.md

 Experience this revolutionary extension today.
 Unleash the full potential of virtual learning with BigBlueButton Streaming, because education should know no boundaries.</p>

+## ⏳ Unlock Limitless Learning: Key Features of BigBlueButton Streaming

+1. **Live Streaming on Multiple Platforms**: Directly stream your classroom to YouTube, Facebook, Vimeo, or any RTMP server, maximizing your reach and availability for students around the world.
+2. **Ease of Streaming:** Begin live streaming your classes simply by entering the RTMP URL and access key, and pressing "Start Streaming."
+3. **Large-Scale Class Capacity**: Accommodate thousands of students in a single class, bypassing the original 100 users limit of BigBlueButton.
+4. **Compatibility with BigBlueButton**: Works directly within BigBlueButton, the widely-adopted virtual classroom software used by many educational institutions globally.
+5. **Open-Source and Free**: BigBlueButton Streaming is an open-source software extension, available to all users at no cost.

+## ⏳ 5 Power-Packed Benefits: Maximize Your Teaching Impact with BigBlueButton Streaming

+1. **Expanded Reach**: You can now teach thousands of students from various geographical locations simultaneously.
+2. **Increased Accessibility**: With classes being streamed on popular platforms, students can access lessons from devices they already use in their everyday lives.
+3. **Cost-Efficiency**: As a free, open-source software, BigBlueButton Streaming allows educational institutions to reduce costs associated with premium virtual classroom tools.
+4. **Flexibility and Convenience**: The ability to schedule large classes or one-time events provides flexibility to educators and convenience to learners.
+5. **Ease of Integration**: Being an extension of the already popular BigBlueButton, integrating this tool into existing educational frameworks is straightforward and hassle-free.

 ## ⏳ Installation

 - Clone the respository.